 Summary

-I recommend investing in a bike computer if you are serious about cycling.
+If you’re serious about cycling, I recommend investing in a bike computer.
 Bike computers last longer, are more durable, and are compatible with additional (ANT+) sensors.

-If you plan to explore new places and undertake adventures, you can buy a bike computer with full on-device navigation.
+If you plan to explore new places and undertake adventures, consider buying a bike computer with full on-device navigation.

-Using a smartphone attached to your handlebars risks damaging the camera’s stabilization, display due to sunlight, or a fall.
+Using a smartphone attached to your handlebars risks damaging the camera’s stabilization and display due to sunlight or a fall.

-Another, and probably the best option, is to use both devices.
-A bike computer for turn-by-turn navigation and checking your ride stats, and a smartphone (stored in a jersey pocket or a bag) for finding places, routes, and fast browsing on the go.
+Probably the best option is to use both devices: a bike computer for turn-by-turn navigation and checking your ride stats, and a smartphone (stored in a jersey pocket or a bag) for finding places, routes, and fast browsing on the go.

 What are your experiences?
-Do you prefer using a phone or a bike computer on a bike?
+Do you prefer using a phone or a bike computer?
 Let me know in the comments.